35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ![](/img/screenshot-2021-08-06-at-11-50-04-interview-cllr-peter-john-southwark-labour-leader.png)

 It was only after a concerted campaign and legal action that Delancey improved its offer from 33 to 116 social rented homes and agreed to provide relocation units for some of the traders.

+Delancey has also been involved in other schemes in the borough, including 185 Park Street (next to Tate Modern).
+Southwark's planning committee [granted permission](https://www.london-se1.co.uk/news/view/8388) for 169 new homes in 2015 - none of which affordable.

 ## Council-owned buildings and land